microsoft/MIMPowerShellConnectors/README.md

 # Documentation

-For more details and information on utilizing the MIM PowerShell Connectors please refer to the documentation in the [MIMWAL Wiki](https://github.com/Microsoft/MIMPowerShellConnectors/wiki).
+For more details and information on utilizing the MIM PowerShell Connectors please refer to the documentation in the [MIMPowerShellConnectors Wiki](https://github.com/Microsoft/MIMPowerShellConnectors/wiki).

 # Contributing to MIM PowerShell Connectors